OpenPAV/OpenPAV/README.md

 - [Hang Zhou](https://catslab.engr.wisc.edu/staff/zhou-hang/), Keke Long , Chengyuan Ma.

+### Related Publications:

+- Zhou, H., Ma, K., Liang, S., Li, X., and Qu, X. (2024). *A unified longitudinal trajectory dataset for automated vehicle*. *Scientific Data*, 11, 1123.

 ### Acknowledgements:

-This project is partially supported by the Center for Connected and Automated Transportation (CCAT) through the project titled *"Traffic Control based on CARMA Platform for Maximal Traffic Mobility and Safety"*, National Institute for Congestion Reduction (NICR) through *"Transit Priority Phase II: Network Control in Realistic Settings with Heterogeneous Vehicles"* and *"Cordon-Metering Rules for Present-Day and Future Cities"*, and National Science Foundation (NSF) through *"NSF	CPS: Small: NSF-DST: Turning “Tragedy of the Commons (ToC)” into “Emergent Cooperative Behavior (ECB)” for Automated Vehicles at Intersections with Meta-Learning"*.
+This project is partially supported by the National Science Foundation (NSF) through "[NSF	CPS: Small: NSF-DST: Turning “Tragedy of the Commons (ToC)” into “Emergent Cooperative Behavior (ECB)” for Automated Vehicles at Intersections with Meta-Learning](https://www.nsf.gov/awardsearch/show-award?AWD_ID=2343167)" (No. 2343167).
 We also sincerely appreciate all the dataset providers and contributors for making this work possible.

 ## License